mikenicholson/passport-jwt/docs/messages.md

-    UNKNOWN_DRIVER_ERROR = "JwtStrategy Unknown driver error occurred", NO_DRIVER_FAILURE_INFO = "JwtStrategy the driver did not return a failure message, this is required to be a string", PROVIDER_TIME_OUT = "JwtStrategy given SecretOrKey Provider did timeout, if you are sure it works you can disable the timeout check by setting checkIfProviderWorksTimeout to -1.", NO_PROMISE_RETURNED = "JwtStrategy requires a promise from the SecretOrKeyProvider or the provider should use the callback, something else has been passed.", JOSE_CORE_INCOMPATIBLE = "JoseDriver has been given an core which is incompatible with 'jose' library.", JWT_CORE_INCOMPATIBLE = "JsonWebTokenDriver has been given an core which is incompatible with 'jsonwebtoken' library.", NEST_CORE_INCOMPATIBLE = "NestJsJwtDriver has been given an core which is incompatible with '@nestjs/jwt' library.", USER_TURE_WITH_MESSAGE = "JwtStrategy validate callback did give both a truthful user object and a failure message, could not determine is user should be authenticated."
+    UNKNOWN_DRIVER_ERROR = "JwtStrategy Unknown driver error occurred", NO_DRIVER_FAILURE_INFO = "JwtStrategy the driver did not return a failure message, this is required to be a string", PROVIDER_TIME_OUT = "JwtStrategy given SecretOrKey Provider did timeout, if you are sure it works you can disable the timeout check by setting checkIfProviderWorksTimeout to -1.", NO_PROMISE_RETURNED = "JwtStrategy requires a promise from the SecretOrKeyProvider or the provider should use the callback, something else has been returned.", JOSE_CORE_INCOMPATIBLE = "JoseDriver has been given a core which is incompatible with 'jose' library.", JWT_CORE_INCOMPATIBLE = "JsonWebTokenDriver has been given a core which is incompatible with 'jsonwebtoken' library.", NEST_CORE_INCOMPATIBLE = "NestJsJwtDriver has been given a core which is incompatible with '@nestjs/jwt' library.", USER_TRUE_WITH_MESSAGE = "JwtStrategy validate callback did give both a truthy user object and a failure message, could not determine is user should be authenticated."
 }

-enum FailureMessages {
+export enum FailureMessages {
-    NO_KEY_FROM_PROVIDER = "Provider did not return a key.", USER_NOT_TRUE = "The provided user is not truthful", NO_TOKEN_ASYNC = "No auth token has been resolved", NO_TOKEN = "No auth token",
+    NO_KEY_FROM_PROVIDER = "Provider did not return a key.", USER_NOT_TRUTHY = "The provided user is not truthy", NO_TOKEN_ASYNC = "No auth token has been resolved", NO_TOKEN = "No auth token",
 }